 Documentation for certain standards is required to ensure the health and safety of students and patients in healthcare agencies that provide clinical learning experiences.
 The “Extern Requirements” outline these documentation standards for both the externship or practicum courses, as well as for future employment.

-Survey regarding the externship experience, providing the opportunity for students to relay additional information for the betterment of the programs.
+This survey is regarding the externship experience, providing the opportunity for students to relay additional information for the betterment of the programs.